LearnCIOT/LearnCIOT.github.io/content/ch7/ch7.3/index.en.md

 ### Cluster Data Presentation

-In some data applications, when there are too many data points on the map, it is not easy to observe.
-If this is the case, we can use clustering to present the data. i.e. when there are too many data points for a small area, we cluster the points together to show the number of points.
-When the user zooms in on the map, these originally clustered points are slowly pulled apart.
-When there is only one point left in a small area, the information of that point can be directly seen.
+When dealing with maps that have a large number of data points, it can become difficult to clearly observe individual points.
+In such scenarios, clustering is a useful technique.
+Clustering groups nearby points together when viewing a map from a distance, displaying them as a single point that shows the number of clustered items.
+As the user zooms in on the map, these clusters start to separate, revealing the individual points.
+Once zoomed in enough, each point can be seen independently, allowing users to view information about specific data points.

-Let's take data from seismic stations as an example.
-Using leafmap's `add_points_from_xy()` method, the data of df2 can be placed on the map in a clustered manner.
+Let's use the seismic station data as an example.
+By employing the `add_points_from_xy()` method from Leafmap, we can display the data from `df2` on the map in a clustered format.
+This approach will make it easier to manage and view a large number of points on the map.

 ```python
 m3 = leafmap.Map(center=(23.8, 121), toolbar_control=False, layers_control=True)